Information for Parents

 There is an admissions requirement of two years of the same foreign language at the high school level.
 With appropriate documentation of a language learning disability and a waiver of foreign language from high school, this requirement may be waived on a case-by-case basis.
 Although there is no university foreign language requirement for graduation, the School of International Service requires the study of a foreign language for its major course of study.

-My child currently takes medication for ADHD.
+My child currently takes medication for ADHD or another medical condition.
 Can these medications be monitored at college?

-ASC counselors can speak to students about their medication needs and help them find appropriate resources, either on campus or in the Washington area.
+ASAC counselors can speak to students about their medication needs and help them find appropriate resources, either on campus or in the Washington area.
 We encourage students to work with a local psychiatrist who is familiar with both ADHD as well as issues facing college students.
-There is a part-time psychiatrist in the Student Health Center who may be able to provide medication management.he ASC and the Counseling Center also have referral lists of psychiatrists in the community.
+There is a part-time psychiatrist in the Student Health Center who may be able to provide medication management.
+The ASAC and the Counseling Center also have referral lists of psychiatrists in the community.
 It is important for students to maintain regular appointments with a psychiatrist, especially during the first few months at college, when medication needs may change due to varied demands.

 My son or daughter also has a diagnosis of anxiety or depression.
 What resources are available?